-Public economics analyses how public policies affect the market outcomes associated with the private economies and the political processes through which the polices that we observe come to be adopted.
-There are three main parts to this body of research (1) positive analysis of the effects of policy, (2) normative evaluation of existing and alternative policies, (3) positive analysis of the political and economic influences that drive the adoption of public policies.
+There are three main parts to this body of research (1) positive analysis of the effects of policy on market outcomes, (2) the evaluation of existing and alternative policies, (3) positive analysis of the political and economic influences that drive the adoption of public policies.
 This course is thus divided into three parts.

 The first part-and the one that most textbooks focus most of their attention on-is analyzing how a specific public policy affects a market or group of markets.
 Here, one might have begun with analysis of how various forms of property and contract law affect the kind and extent of market activities that tend to emerge in the private economy.
-However, for the most part the civil and criminal laws are taken to be fixed for public economics and so are not included in courses on public economics but in courses on law and economics.
+However, for the most part the civil and criminal laws are taken to be fixed for public economics (as it is for most of microeconomics) and so are not included in courses on public economics but in courses on law and economics.
 Instead, the focus of positive public economics is on how various governmental expenditures, taxes, subsidies, and regulations affect the private economy-while implicitly holding the civil and criminal law constant.
-There are by now thousands of such policies and each has an impact that is partly determined by the impacts of all the others.
+There are by now thousands of such policies, and each has an impact that is partly determined by the impacts of all the others.

-In part I of this course, we'll examine some of the more general implications of commonplace policies using tools from microeconomics in an "other things being equal" policy environment.
-That is to say, we'll examine the consequences of a few important policies on the private economy, holding all others constant.
-The policies of greatest interest for part I of this course (and most other public economics courses) are various taxes and subsidies that are imposed on previously untaxed, unsubsidized, and unregulated markets-which is to say, imposed on the types of the markets modelled in a standard microeconomics course.
+In part I of this course, we'll examine some of the most general implications of commonplace policies using tools from microeconomics in an "other things being equal" policy environment.
+That is to say, we'll examine the consequences of a few important policies-mostly taxes and subsidies-on the private economy, holding all others constant.
+Most of you will have done at least a bit of this in your Principles of Economics courses, but the models of the effects of such policies in this class will be grounded in more complete models than covered n most principles classes.
+This will make the geometry used to demonstrate the effects of taxes and subsidies on markets more rigorous and provide additional insights over the models developed in your principles classes.

-These analyses reveal that public policies normally affect both consumers and firms even when they are "aimed" at only one or the other side of supply and demand relationships.
-Any policies that directly or indirectly affect prices-such as excise, sales, and value added taxes-have effects on both consumers and firms and via the latter on various input markets.
-Similarly, any polices that directly or indirectly affect production costs also have effects on prices, consumers, and on input markets.
-The same is true of direct government expenditures that alter the pattern of demand for final goods and services or inputs.
+These analyses reveal that public policies normally affect the welfare of both consumers and firms even when they are "aimed" at only one or the other side of supply and demand relationships.
+Any policies that directly or indirectly affect prices-such as excise, sales, and value added taxes-have effects on both consumers and firms and via the latter also effects on various input markets.
+Similarly, any polices that directly or indirectly affect production costs also have effects on prices, consumers, as well as on input markets.
+This is also true of direct government expenditures that alter the pattern of demand for final goods and services or inputs.

 Market prices adjust to set supply equal to demand and by doing so they tend to distribute the burden of taxes and benefits of subsidies between firms and consumers.
 This implication is counter-intuitive and requires microeconomic foundation to be demonstrated, so a good deal of time is spent demonstrating mathematically or geometrically why this is true.